mukunda-/chess/README.md

-# Project Mono Repo #00000 - C
+# Research Mono Repo

+I have decided to live out the remainder of my years meaningfully.

-This is part of a long standing meta-project to group my experiments and research projects along the lines of interoperability.
+This is part of a long standing effort to group my research projects.

-What lives here are tools written in C sharing the same core utilities.
+Eventually I would like to pour the last 10 years of my work as a computer scientist into this repo.

+As well as the next 10! (from the date of you reading this - help me live forever).

 ## Pgne3k - Chess PGN to TSV Conversion